by Regin Reyno

 I also noticed that Thais put emphasis on the presentation or plating-whether you're eating on the streets or in their cozy restos, excellent food presentation can be seen.

-Here are some of the Thai food that I recommend you to try in your visit to the Land of Smiles.
+Here are some Thai food that I recommend you to try in your visit to the Land of Smiles.

 2. Tom Yum